 If the problems are severe enough that the creator can’t fulfill their project, creators need to find a resolution.
 Steps could include offering refunds, detailing exactly how funds were used, and other actions to satisfy backers.

-No. Jumpstarter doesn’t issue refunds, as transactions are between Donators and Creators, and creators receive all funds (after fees) soon after their campaign ends.
+No. Jumpstarter doesn’t issue refunds, as transactions are between Project Donators and Creators.
+Project Creators receive all the funds (after fees) soon after a successful campaign ends.

-If a campaign is not 100% funded by end date, the Project Donators receive a credit to use for donations with other chosen Jumpstarter Crowdfunding projects.
+If a campaign is not 100% funded by the end date, the Project Donators receive a credit to use for donations with other chosen Jumpstarter Crowdfunding projects.